Archive for October 2021

 No one knows how much sand is in the hourglass, but eventually it, like time, will run out

-One of the more common questions related to the Bible is the subject of the end times, or when will be the end of the world (Judgment Day and the separation between those going tho Heaven or Hell) according to the Bible? (the study of which is also known more formally as Eschatology).
-While the Bible does make it clear that no one can know the day or the hour of the end of time, because Jesus plainly stated in Matthew 24:36, “But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.” … and in Mark 13:32, “But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father.”
+One of the more common questions related to the Bible involves the subject of the end times, or When will be the end of the world?
+(Judgment Day and the separation between those going to Heaven or to Hell…the study of which is also known more formally as Eschatology).
+While the Bible does make it clear that no one can know the day or the hour of the end of time, because Jesus plainly stated in Matthew 24:36, “But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.” … and in Mark 13:32, “But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father.”, there are nonetheless quite a few signs described in the Bible whereby we can at least discern an approximation of the time.
+There are a number of reasons to believe that the end of the world could be very near, along with what we might expect leading up to that point, and beyond into eternity.
+But where does the Bible provide such information regarding the end of time?

 Timing Indicators: The “Little Season”

 Anyone who is a student of the Bible should know that Jesus Christ bound the devil when Jesus died on the cross and had fully paid for the sins of God’s elect as proven by His resurrection.
 Jesus, when speaking of the kingdom of the devil, in Matthew 12:29, told the Pharisees, “Or else how can one enter into a strong man’s house, and spoil his goods, except he first bind the strong man? and then he will spoil his house.”
 With the devil bound, the gospel would be preached to all the nations of the world and the church would be built over the figurative 1000 years (not literal) of the New Testament era.
 However, it did not mean that sin would stop, because man by nature remains sinful in this mortal life.
 Moreover, Jesus said, “…I will build my church; and the gates of hell shall not prevail against it.”
 God would plunder the prison house of the devil and set the captives free…the believers, the elect, who God chose from before the foundations of the world.
-For more on how Jesus led “Captivity Captive”, please see: the Judges Chapter 5 section of this study: https://bereansearching.com/2009/09/19/the-battle-of-armageddon-the-earthly-version-already-happened/ Moreover, even in that bound state, the devil has had a continuous influence during that period, given that we are told in Ephesians 6:11-13.
+For more on how Jesus led “Captivity Captive”, please see: the Judges Chapter 5 section of this study: The Battle of Armageddon.
+Moreover, even in that bound state, the devil has had a continuous influence during that period, given that we are told in Ephesians 6:11-13.
 “Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.

 Why?

 This is perhaps the most difficult question to answer, but the Bible does offer the following as a basis for deriving an explanation.
 In Romans 1:18-25 we are warned, “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; Because that which may be known of God is manifest in them; for God hath shewed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
 Professing themselves to be wise, they became fools, And changed the glory of the uncorruptible God into an image made like to corruptible man, and to birds, and fourfooted beasts, and creeping things.
 Wherefore God also gave them up to uncleanness through the lusts of their own hearts, to dishonour their own bodies between themselves: Who changed the truth of God into a lie, and worshipped and served the creature more than the Creator, who is blessed for ever.
-Amen.”
-There is going to be a period of time when God will give up mankind to its sins and let the devil have his way.
-There will be a period of time when the so-called “cup of iniquity” will be filled.
+Amen.
+There is going to be a relatively short period of time when God will give up mankind to its sins and let the devil have his way.
+This will be a period of time when the so-called “cup of iniquity” will be filled known as the “Great Tribulation”.

-In Jude 5-21, we read, “I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not.And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.
+In Jude 1:5-21, we read, “I will therefore put you in remembrance, though ye once knew this, how that the Lord, having saved the people out of the land of Egypt, afterward destroyed them that believed not.And the angels which kept not their first estate, but left their own habitation, he hath reserved in everlasting chains under darkness unto the judgment of the great day.
 Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.
 Likewise also these filthy dreamers defile the flesh, despise dominion, and speak evil of dignities.
 Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The Lord rebuke thee.
 But these speak evil of those things which they know not: but what they know naturally, as brute beasts, in those things they corrupt themselves.
 Woe unto them! for they have gone in the way of Cain, and ran greedily after the error of Balaam for reward, and perished in the gainsaying of Core.
 These are spots in your feasts of charity, when they feast with you, feeding themselves without fear: clouds they are without water, carried about of winds; trees whose fruit withereth, without fruit, twice dead, plucked up by the roots; Raging waves of the sea, foaming out their own shame; wandering stars, to whom is reserved the blackness of darkness for ever.
 And Enoch also, the seventh from Adam, prophesied of these, saying, Behold, the Lord cometh with ten thousands of his saints,To execute judgment upon all, and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him.
 These are murmurers, complainers, walking after their own lusts; and their mouth speaketh great swelling words, having men’s persons in admiration because of advantage.
 But, beloved, remember ye the words which were spoken before of the apostles of our Lord Jesus Christ; How that they told you there should be mockers in the last time, who should walk after their own ungodly lusts.
 These be they who separate themselves, sensual, having not the Spirit.
-But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost, Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.”
+But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost, Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.

 Signs of the Times